viettelidc-provider/terraform-provider-vopencloud/docs/index.md

   authentication URL.
 If omitted, the `OS_AUTH_URL` environment variable is used.

 * `cloud` - (Optional; required if `auth_url` is not specified) An entry in a `clouds.yaml` file.
-See the ViettelIdc `openstacksdk` [documentation](https://docs.openstack.org/openstacksdk/latest/user/config/configuration.html) for more information about `clouds.yaml` files.
+See the VOpenCloud `openstacksdk` [documentation](https://docs.openstack.org/openstacksdk/latest/user/config/configuration.html) for more information about `clouds.yaml` files.
 If omitted, the `OS_CLOUD` environment variable is used.

-* `region` - (Optional) The region of the ViettelIdc cloud to use.
+* `region` - (Optional) The region of the VOpenCloud cloud to use.
 If omitted, the `OS_REGION_NAME` environment variable is used.
 If `OS_REGION_NAME` is not set, then no region will be used.
-It should be possible to omit the region in single-region ViettelIdc environments, but this behavior may vary depending on the ViettelIdc environment being used.
+It should be possible to omit the region in single-region VOpenCloud environments, but this behavior may vary depending on the VOpenCloud environment being used.

 * `user_name` - (Optional) The Username to login with.
 If omitted, the `OS_USERNAME` environment variable is used.